 Parliamentary motion of no confidence

-This would enable all parties within Parliament, not just the Conservatives, to have their say on whether Johnson should be shown the door.
+If passed it would enable all parties within Parliament, not just the Conservatives, to have their say on whether Johnson should be shown the door.

 If Johnson’s Cabinet, made up of senior government ministers, feel that it is time for him to jump ship then they may put pressure on him to do so.
 To an extent, that is already happening, as we’ve seen from Sunak and Javid, but we’ve yet to see someone within the Cabinet actively seeking to usurp Johnson.

 However, in Johnson’s case, this seems highly unlikely.
 His cabinet ministers, from Dominic Raab to Liz Truss, have come out swinging in favour of the prime minister’s leadership, urging the party to move forward.